This page examines the food “scarcity vs distribution” debate with particular focus on the benefits of plant-rich diets.

 On paper, there are enough global calories to feed 10+ billion people (with population around 8 billion in 2021).
 This doesn’t hold up, however, when more than a third of the world’s edible crops are fed to livestock.
 Hence, one factor in why we can simultaneously have an abundance of calories grown and food scarcity in application.

 The problem is greater than the logistical storage and distribution issues.
 Livestock are extremely inefficient converters of food.
 That is, they consume much more food than they produce (in both calories and protein).
 They are also highly resource-intensive, requiring much more land, water, and energy than eating plant-based foods directly.

 Many of the “extra” global calories are redistributed away from those who need it most and used as livestock feed to produce animal-sourced foods for those who can afford it most.

-Favored strategies to deal with increased food demand revolve around technology to increase yield.
-Technology has a lot to offer, but also has a great deal of uncertainty and tends to favor those who create it.
+Many favored strategies to cope with increased food demand rely on technology to increase yield.
+Technology has a great deal to offer, but it also has a great deal of uncertainty and tends to favor those who create it.

 Fortunately, there’s no need to choose.
-Shifts towards plant-based diets put downward pressure on crop demand, which naturally complements possible tech-driven increases to crop yield.
+Shifts towards plant-based diets put downward pressure crop demand, which naturally complements tech-driven increases to crop yield.